SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 ### Our Goals

 Our long-term goal is to integrate LogoRank into the daily learning routine of language learners worldwide, making it an indispensable tool in their language learning journey.
-Before testing our App, here is how we created an algorithm just for you!
+Here is how we created an algorithm just for you!

 ## Section 1: Application Development Process ⚙️💻